-The different abundance for this conditional arrangement in the SG and mSG is manifesting the influence of the degrees of freedom.
+The different abundance for this conditional arrangement in the SG and mSG demonstrating the influence of the degrees of freedom.
 By investigating these conditional arrangements for the ground state unit-cells we are comparing a subset of mesospins (six short-mesospins), which is identical in the SG and mSG lattice.
 If these six mesospins are randomly arranged we would receive an abundance of $\frac{1}{2^6} = 1.6 \%$.
 Investigating the conditional arrangements for ground state unit-cells an abundance of $9.8 (\pm0.7) \%$ for the SG and and $7.2 (\pm0.7) \%$ for the mSG can be found.
 These values are clearly distinguishable from a random arrangement, considering their uncertainty and can therefore be attributed to the interaction energies in these lattices.
 It is striking to see a difference between the SG and mSG lattice only at this length-scale.
 The different abundance of ground state unit-cells in the conditional mesospin arrangements can only be explained by the difference in activation energy for the short- and long-mesospins.
 The conditional mesospin arrangement shows therefore the direct influence of this activation energy on the intermediate-range ordering in mesoscopic spin systems.